chauncey-garrett/scripts-itunes/README.md

 git clone https://github.com/chauncey-garrett/applescript-itunes.git $HOME/Library/iTunes/Scripts
 ```

-If you plan on contributing back to the repository, add the following to `.git/config`.
-This code will ensure that the AppleScripts are viewable under version control by decompiling them to plain text before updating the repository.
+If you plan on contributing back to the repository, add the following to `.git/config` **before making any commits.** This code will ensure that the AppleScripts are viewable under version control by decompiling them to plain text before updating the repository.

 ```
 [filter "ascr"]
-	clean = "$(git rev-parse --show-toplevel)"/git-ascr-filter.sh --clean %f smudge = "$(git rev-parse --show-toplevel)"/git-ascr-filter.sh --smudge %f"
+	clean = "$(git rev-parse --show-toplevel)"/git-ascr-filter.sh --clean %f smudge = "$(git rev-parse --show-toplevel)"/git-ascr-filter.sh --smudge %f
 ```

 ## Like it?